 If Freeman's backups can't do that, Jameis Winston will be free to lure the defense in before going up over the top.

 Quintin Demps Rebounding

 When Winston does try to go up over the top, the Bears need quite a bit more from new safety Quintin Demps.

 The 32-year-old came up as one of the team's biggest losers after the loss to Atlanta because of his gaffe in coverage on an 88-yard touchdown late in the game.
 And whether it was an incorrect play call from another player or something else, Demps is the one who has to take the fall for the ugly play.

 So goes the life of a safety at the back end of a defense.

 Like many, Pro Football Focus didn't have kind words for Demps: "It started early and by the end of the game he'd missed three tackles, including a brutal stiff arm from Austin Hooper that let the tight end stroll into the end zone."

 Again, regardless of reason, Demps can't make similar mistakes against a passing attack boasting DeSean Jackson and Mike Evans.
 As we'll touch on soon, the Bears haven't acted like they have the passing attack to match such a unit.

 The Bears need 2013 Kendall Wright to show up in a hurry.

-There, Wright had the best year of his career under the guidance of current Bears offensive coordinator Dowell Loggains, registering the only 1,000-yard performance of his career to date and scoring twice.
+Then, the 27-year-old had the best year of his career under the guidance of current Bears offensive coordinator Dowell Loggains with the Tennessee Titans, registering the only 1,000-yard performance of his career to date and scoring twice.